 - I. Clean up the place and make lists of available items for the next ACTION. - 2.
 Pump water up to the tank and keep it full (adding chloride tablets). - 3.
 Disconnect and clean the refrigerator. - 4.
-Switch off electricity inside the Guest House. - 5.
-Cover all beds and close all windows. - 6.
 Remove the flags and put them in the office.